Mastery is a book-guide on how to achieve mastery at anything you choose.

 You must resist that urge and go the opposite side instead.

 Expand knowledge with different fields, experiment and challenge the same rules you learned.

 Developing and embracing originality will take you to new heights.

 We often hear about how children are creative and open-minded.
 Well, Robert Greene says children never invent or discover anything life-changing.

-Masters then DO retain the spirit of the children’s mind, but they also add years of apprenticeship knowledge and a strong and deep focus on their ideas.
+Masters then DO retain the spirit of the child’s mind, but they also add years of apprenticeship, knowledge and a strong and deep focus on their ideas.

 The key then is to blend the knowledge, the focus and mind-openness to explore new routes.